afourmy/pyNMS/README.md

 ## Routing
 - [x] ISIS routing
+- [x] OSPF routing.
-- [ ] Traffic link routing.
+- [x] Traffic link routing.
 All nodes that belongs to an AS should be excluded.
-- [ ] BGP routing
 - [ ] subnet and filtering system on routes/traffic link
 - [ ] G8032 ring with RPL protection
 - [ ] Ring AS with steering/wrapping protection mode
 - [ ] Dimensioning with Maximally redundant tree
-- [ ] OSPF routing.
 - [ ] OSPF options: route leaking, multi-ABR, multi-area links, etc (RFC 5086, ...)
 - [ ] IS-IS improvement: route leaking option (RFC 2966)
 - [ ] Load balancing for the edges of an AS.

 ## Protection
 - [x] Failure simulation system to see where the traffic is going.
 Route's protection path highlight.
+- [x] Protection by pruning the failed link(s): dimensioning considering IGP convergence
 - [ ] FRR implementation for MPLS.
 A LSP can have a protection mode (Local Detour to Merge point, Local Detour to Destination, Next-Hop protection) or a user-defined back-up LSP.
-- [ ] Protection by pruning the failed link(s): dimensioning considering IGP convergence
 - [ ] Highlight the protection path with a different color
 - [ ] K-failure AS dimensioning